aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## The Model

-The model is a very simple 2/50/10/1 Multi-Layer Perceptron (MLP) network, the same used the Russell Reed's book.
+The model is a very simple 2/50/10/1 Multi-Layer Perceptron (MLP) network, the same used in Russell Reed's book.
 Note, I've (unknowingly) switched the hidden layer; to `2/10/50/1` instead of `2/50/10/1`, which is probably why the decision boundary does the look similar to the one in the book.

 The model is captured below.